Can a Parent Actually Hurt Their Child’s Chances of Being Bilingual?

-With so much research proving that raising your child bilingual will improve their overall growth and development, it’s understandable that you want to raise your child to speak more than one language.
+Research proves that raising your child bilingual will improve their overall growth and development.
+It’s understandable that you want to raise your child to speak more than one language.
 But what happens when you’re not a native speaker?
-What if you’ve only recently started taking a foreign language program, and while figuring out how to study Russian, you’ve decided that you want to make sure child knows a second language too?
+Can you learn how to raise a bilingual child successfully?

 Before taking on the task of raising your child to be bilingual is asking how fluent you are in the target language.
 Assuming that you live in the U.S., in a mostly homogenous neighborhood, then your child may only have you as a point of contact for language development.
 The only problem of this is that it may create a lack of consistency for the child.
 While not detrimental, it’ll influence the level of access they have to the target language.